Alea, Argolis

 Alea (Αλέα, before 1928: Μπουγιάτι – Bougiati) is a village and a former community in Argolis, Peloponnese, Greece.
 Since the 2011 local government reform it is part of the municipality Argos-Mykines, of which it is a municipal unit.
 The municipal unit has an area of 143.206 km2.
-In 2011 its population was 103 for the village and 660 for the municipal unit.
 The seat of the community was Skoteini.
 Alea is situated in the mountainous northwestern part of Argolis, 5 km southeast of Kandila, 12 km northwest of Lyrkeia, 14 km northeast of Levidi and 27 km north of Tripoli.
 The Greek National Road 66 (Levidi – Nemea) passes near Skoteini.

 Subdivisions

 The municipal unit Alea is subdivided into the following communities (constituent villages in brackets):